Roohishaik/NeuroVigil/README.md

 ## Technologies Used

-The Lyrics-Generator project incorporates the following technologies:
+The NeuroVigil project incorporates the following technologies:

 - Random Forest Classifier
 - Flask